paul-data-science/Theta-Model-and-Box-Cox-Research/README.md

 # Theta-Model-and-Box-Cox-Research
 ### ENHANCING THE THETA MODEL AND SEQUENTIAL TIME SERIES PREDICTION TECHNIQUES AND APPLICATIONS TO ECONOMETRIC FACTOR MODELING

 This is on going research with NJIT Prof. Steve Taylor.
 I contributed the Python code for the research.
+This started as my Masters Project course at NJIT.

 This research to observe how data transformations can increase Theta forecasting model is still work in progress.
 So far, I recreated the Theta forecasting model and performances by finding the optimum lambda for the Box Cox transformations.